sysen-limited/angular-toolbelt/README.md

 - Scroll (automatic scrolling on a page to take users to a set anchor location, but via a jump or animation)

 In Development:
+- Slider
+- File Upload
 - Infinite Scroll

 Future:
-- CRUD Service for working with generic back-ends
+- CRUD Service